 1. Ulysses in the Raj, p.
-19. The writer in his research in the Portuguese church in 1999 found only the gravestone of Georgjos Ioannis Draskoglou from Philljpoupolis, who died in Calcutta in 1728.
+19. The present author in his research in the Portuguese church in 1999 found only the gravestone of Georgios Ioannis Draskoglou from Philippopolis, who died in Calcutta in 1728.
 The other Greek gravestone obviously broke and like many others it was used for the construction of the church, which was built above the old Christian cemetery.
 See photograph Νο.
 12, in Photo Gallery “Memories from the Greek Community in Bengal”, ΙΝΔΙΚΑ 2005.

 3. Eardley Latimer, Handbook to Calcutta and Environs, pp. 88-89.
 See Photo no. 24 in Photo Gallery, INDIKA 2005.